prefect-aws

 block in the Prefect UI or use a Python script like the one below.

-Prefect is using the Boto3 library under the hood.
+Prefect uses the Boto3 library under the hood.
 To find credentials for authentication, any data not provided to the block are sourced at runtime in the order shown in the Boto3 docs.
 Prefect creates the session object using the values in the block and then, any missing values follow the sequence in the Boto3 docs.

 Read and write files to AWS S3